NJIT Parents & Families

 Residence Life professional staff assume the primary duty to supervise student behavior in the residence halls.
 However, student misbehaviors can occur in a wide-range of areas.
 While the vast majority of these incidents will be resolved in the area in which they occur by the Residence Coordinators in those areas, more serious offenses will require referral to the Dean of Students’ Office.

-In its simplest form, student misconduct will follow a well-established path from RA to Residence Coordinator, and if required, on to the Assistant Director/Director of Residence Life, the Peer Review Board or to DOS.
+In its simplest form, student misconduct will follow a well-established path from RA to Residence Coordinator, and if required, on to the Associate Director/Director of Residence Life, the Peer Review Board or to DOS.
 The conduct meetings are part of our overall educational process and afford students the opportunity to re-evaluate their behaviors and understand the impact of their behaviors on themselves and the entire community.

-Parents and guardians can assist by encouraging students to take responsibility for their actions.
+Parents and families can assist by encouraging students to take responsibility for their actions.
 It can be extremely tempting for parents to want to step in and “fix” the problem, but this is not beneficial to your student’s development process.
 Our judicial process is fair and provides the opportunity for students to be heard and to appeal if they so choose.
 If your student talks to you about a judicial situation that they may be involved in, encourage them to be responsive and actively participate in the process.
 Students often ignore letters and correspondence from the office which can make the process more difficult for them in the end.